Search

 • Find a professional group or association such as the Women’s Foreign Policy Group or a nearby YNPN chapter where you can offer your services as mentor or adviser.

-As you progress professionally, the role of mentorship in your life may change shape, but it’s something you can continue to incorporate into your social-impact career for long-lasting results.
+As you progress professionally, the role of mentorship in your life may change shape, but it’s something you can continue to incorporate into your social-impact career for lasting results.

 About the Author | Yoona Wagener is a freelance writer and WordPress developer who believes in the value of nonlinear career paths.
 She has experience in academic publishing, teaching English abroad, serving up customer support to software end users, writing online help documentation, and mission-driven nonprofit marketing and communications.